henricasi/equilibrio-game/README.md

     * Draw canvas and objects (scale, weights)

 ## Contributing
 Feel free to contribute in any way you want!
-Just fork this project, create a new branch for your feature and do a pull request after commiting your changes.
+Just fork this project, create a new branch for your features and do a pull request after commiting your changes.

 ## Planned improvements